 Technology journalist loses everything on the cloud after getting hacked.
 View News Article Apple Developer web site shut down by hack attack View News Article

-Outages & Reliabilityinternetoutage
+Outages & Reliability

 Many cloud vendors claim their system has 99.99% uptime and reliability, and their “economies of scale” make it more reliable and secure than Client/Server.
 Assuming their claim is accurate, their servers may not go down because of the redundancies they can afford from their end, but on your end, that is just NOT TRUE!